Braundo/kubernetes-guide/docs/overview.md

 icon: material/text-box-search-outline
 ---

-# Introduction to Kubernetes
+## Introduction to Kubernetes

 Kubernetes, often referred to as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
-This sections covers the essentials to get you up to speed with Kubernetes, its architecture, and its key features.
+This section covers the essentials to get you up to speed with Kubernetes, its architecture, and its key features.
 Think of this as a one-pager or TLDR of Kubernetes.

 ## What is Kubernetes?

 Kubernetes is a container orchestrator, which means it manages the deployment and operation of containerized applications.
 Containers are lightweight, portable units that bundle an application and its dependencies, allowing them to run consistently across different environments.
 Kubernetes automates several tasks:

-- **Deployment:** Deploys applications seamlessly.
+- **Deployment:** Seamlessly deploys applications by creating and managing containers.
-- **Scaling:** Adjusts the number of application instances based on demand.
+- **Scaling:** Adjusts the number of application instances based on demand, ensuring efficient use of resources.
-- **Self-healing:** Detects and replaces failed instances.
+- **Self-healing:** Detects and replaces failed instances to maintain application availability.
-- **Rolling Updates and Rollbacks:** Updates applications without downtime and rolls back if needed.
+- **Rolling Updates and Rollbacks:** Updates applications without downtime and rolls back if needed to a previous version if something goes wrong.

 <h3>Declarative Model</h3>